-The general rule is that a controller should respond to your access request in the same way the request was made, or in the way in which you specifically asked for a response.
-Where you make the request electronically (such as by email), controllers should provide the required information in a commonly used electronic format, unless you request otherwise.
+The general rule is that a controller should respond to your access request the same way the request was made or in the way you specifically asked for a response.
+Where you make the request electronically (such as by email), controllers should provide the required information in a commonly used electronic format unless you request otherwise.

 Are there any limits to my right of access?

-Legally yes, but there is high threshold to meet, and the controller must be able to prove that the request was manifestly unfounded or excessive, in particular taking into account whether the request is repetitive.
+Legally yes, but there is a high threshold to meet, and the controller must prove that the request was manifestly unfounded or excessive, in particular, considering whether the request is repetitive.